uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 The MPLS Egress Protection Framework specifies a fast reroute mechanism for protecting IP/MPLS services.
 To that end backup tunnels have to be signaled to the Point of Local Repair (PLR).

-This document defines the encoding for the Stateless MPLS Egress Protection (SMEP) network action.
+This document defines the encoding for the Stateless MNA-based Egress Protection (SMEP) network action.
 The SMEP network action protects egress routers by providing an alternative MPLS egress label in-stack.
 For SMEP, no signaling of protection tunnels is required.